yellobyte/ESP32-Webradio-PlusDLNA/README.md

 ![github](https://github.com/yellobyte/ESP32-Webradio-PlusDLNA/raw/main/Doc/Front%20PCB%20%2B%20Extender%20Board.jpg)

-A needed audio amplifier can be connected via the original audio output socket or even TOSLINK optical cable for better sound quality.
+A needed audio amplifier can be connected via analog audio output socket or even TOSLINK optical cable for better sound quality.
 Well, going digital at the output is probably not needed for web radio stations, as their stream bit rates usually range between 32...128kbps and very rarely top 192kbps.

 As for now, the device consists of several separate modules/PCBs.
 Three modules (ESP32, TOSLINK optical output, 10/100Mb Ethernet) were bought from Aliexpress and the other four modules (power supply, mainboard, VS1053B decoder, front extender) were especially designed for this project with EAGLE PCB Design & Layout tool.
 The PCBs were ordered unassembled from JLCPCB resp.
 PCBWay.
 All relevant EAGLE project files, schematics, board layouts etc. are available [here](https://github.com/yellobyte/ESP32-Webradio-PlusDLNA/tree/main/EagleFiles).